thefactremains/zeronsd-quickstart/README.md

 ```

 Most Linux distributions, by default, do not have per-interface DNS
 resolution out of the box.
-To test DNS queries against ZeroNSD, find
+To test DNS queries against ZeroNSD without
-the IP address that ZeroNSD has bound itself to, and run queries
+`zerotier-systemd-manager`, find the IP address that ZeroNSD has bound
-against it explicitly.
+itself to, and run queries against it explicitly.

 ```
 lsof -i -n | grep ^zeronsd | grep UDP | awk '{ print $9 }' | cut -f1 -d: